josephrexme/josephrex.me/content/posts/2022-04-11-journey-to-my-first-home.md

 Our next step was to increase the amount on our pre-approval letter.
 A little detail I almost skipped is that the hunt for fixer-upper homes also meant putting aside our preferred lender with better perks for lenders offering renovation loans.
-We were able to lock a 15-year fixed with mortgage we can afford at 3.375% rate.
+We were eventually able to lock a 15-year fixed with mortgage we can afford at 3.375% rate using the lender we preferred.
 Going 30-year would make us end up paying up to 47% more of the purchase price at 4.25% rate.
 The only reason why I would want that option is if we were buying a multi-family where our mortgage payment is split with the tenants or 100% on rent from tenants.
 But we didn't want that either.
 We want this to be a home that will be occupied just by us.

 With the change in direction, the biggest obstacles were not the cash buyers anymore but it was still a competitive market (and still is at the time of writing).
 Viewing